 It is noted that there is no record of consent 5503-1 having been exercised to date and therefore no well has been designated for disposal at the site.
-Unless exercised prior, the consent is due to lapse on 31 March 2014.
+Therefore, on 31 March 2014, this consent lapsed, as per condition 5 in the consent.